-As America's largest organization of consumers and families, NAMI stands at the forefront of supporting those whose lives have been affected by serious mental illness, and is leading the way in transforming America's mental health care system.
+NAMI Utah stands at the forefront of supporting those whose lives have been affected by serious mental illness and leads the way in transforming America's mental health care system.

 NAMI is a non-profit, 501(c)(3) charitable organization.
 Donations to NAMI are tax-deductible within the limits provided by law.